Disabilities Covered by Social Security

-In order to qualify for Social Security Disability Insurance benefits or “SSDI” benefits, you must have a disability that the Social Security Administration recognizes.
+In order to qualify for Social Security Disability (SSD) Insurance benefits or “SSDI” benefits, you must have a disability that the Social Security Administration recognizes.
 They have provided a complete list for adult disabilities that qualify.
 There are hundreds of disabilities that the Social Security Administration has identified that qualify a worker for benefits.

 Disabilities are grouped into the following categories:

 - Digestive System

 - Hematological Disorders

 - Skin Disorders

 - Congenital Disorders That Affect Multiple Body Systems

 Follow the links above for a complete list of all covered disabilities in each category.